Getting Started with Dagster

 Test your asset locally

-Assets in warehouse/oso_dagster/assets
+Assets in warehouse/oso_dagster/assets/default

 should automatically show up in